jsalinasf/cheat_sheets/kubernetesCommands.md

 ## Kubernetes Installation

-1. Have your servers deployed and patched
+1. Have your nodes deployed, installed and patched (Pay attention to OS supported versions)
-1. Make sure your servers have internet access
+1. Make sure your nodes have internet access to download and install packages
-1. Configure hostname and a static IP for each server
+1. Configure a UNIQUE hostname, UNIQUE product_uuid and a UNIQUE MAC Address for each node
+1. Each server should have a static IP for the POD Network
 1. Make sure your servers have network connectivity between each other
 1. For Linux Boxes: Enable SSH service, configure its corresponding Firewall rule and make sure the service starts automatically when the server boots
+1. Disable SWAP, using the next commands and procedures:

+	swapoff -a
+	vi /etc/fstab (comment swap line using #.
+The line that needs to be commented is usually at the end)

 ## Kubernetes Commands